Kimoy777/adamcaudill.github.io/source/_posts/2013-04-04-security-done-wrong-leaky-ftp-server.markdown

 categories:
 ---

+**Update:** I've just spoken to AMI, and received some very important information; so here are the key points and clarifications:

+* To clarify, the 'vendor' I refer to is a customer of AMI; it is this customer's public FTP server that exposed this information.
+* Per AMI, the signing key included in the 'Ivy Bridge' archive is a *default* test key; AMI instructs customers to change the key before building for a production environment.
+It's not currently known if the customer was following recommended practices.
+* The 'Ivy Bridge' code was unmodified, meaning that the customer had not made any alterations to this specific copy.

+AMI is preparing a press release.
+The 'vendor' still hasn't responded (to me or AMI).

+Assuming the vendor was following AMI's instructions, the private key found on the vendor's public FTP server *should* have little practical value; though how this vendor was handling keys isn't known, so the usefulness of the key is also unknown.
+There is also the possibility of other AMI customers violating AMI's instructions. *We know we have a key; we don't know how it's been used.*

+Publicly revealing the source code still has some potentially interesting implications, even with the assumption that the vendor was following AMI's instructions on key handling.
+As this code may be under additional scrutiny from researchers, it's likely that new flaws will be found that would have been missed otherwise.

+--

 A few hours ago I received a call from my frequent research partner, [Brandon Wilson](http://brandonw.net/), about an open FTP server hosted in Taiwan serving up some rather interesting data.
 Internal emails, various system images (and even the Ghost software!), numerous photos - some personal, some high resolution PCB images, private specification sheets, Excel documents loaded with private information - but that wasn't the worst.

 In a folder called `code` was quite a treasure.
 The source code for different versions of [American Megatrends](http://en.wikipedia.org/wiki/American_Megatrends) (AMI) firmware - but there was even a bonus on top of that!
 They included their private signing key with the code in the 'Ivy Bridge' archive.